jart/django-bone/README.rst

 Starting a new Django project?  django-bone will save you a few days worth of work by generating all the annoying boilerplate code for you.
-One simple command is all that's needed to set up everything you'd expect from a bona-fide python project: a setup file, documentation, unit tests, version control, virtualenv, db migrations, snazzy html5 boilerplate, js/css minimization, deployment scripts, init.d file, etc.
+One simple command is all that's needed to set up everything you'd expect from a bona-fide python project: a setup file and Makefile, documentation, unit tests, pyflakes/pep8 tests, version control, virtualenv, db migrations, Twitter Bootstrap, js/css minimization, deployment scripts, init.d file, etc.

 django-bone configures your code to follow what I believe to be the 'one true path' to django enlightenment, using design practices we've been refining for